NBA Trade Rumors: Paul George Could Join Rockets, Form Big 3 With James Harden, Chris Paul In Suggested Deal

 Hughes proposed a trade that would send George to Houston in exchange for Eric Gordon, Tarik Black, and two future first-round draft selections (2020 and 2022).

 George is averaging 20.9 points, 5.6 rebounds, 3.0 assists, and a league-leading 2.1 steals in 36.4 minutes per game this season for the Thunder.
-With those kinds of numbers playing alongside ball-dominant players like Russell Westbrook and Carmelo Anthony, the Palmdale, California native is expected to blend even better with Harden and Paul.
+With those kinds of numbers playing alongside ball-dominant players like Russell Westbrook and Carmelo Anthony, the Palmdale, California, native is expected to blend even better with Harden and Paul.

 Not only would George give the Rockets another reliable scoring option, he could also help the team improve their defense.
-Houston is 10th in the NBA right now when it comes to defensive efficiency while the Warriors are sixth.
+Houston is 10th in the NBA right now when it comes to defensive efficiency, while the Warriors are sixth.

-The Rockets would have to give up Gordon, though, in order for the suggested trade to push through.
-Gordon has been the team’s offensive catalyst off the bench who is helping steady the ship while either Harden or Paul is resting.
+The Rockets would have to give up Gordon in order for the suggested trade to push through.
+Gordon has been the team’s offensive catalyst off the bench, who is helping steady the ship while either Harden or Paul is resting.

-While Hughes described this kind of a deal as “the faintest glimmer of plausibility,” there were really whispers of its possibility coming from some of the most credible NBA analysts, including Zach Lowe of ESPN and Michael Lee of Yahoo!
+While Hughes described this kind of a deal as “the faintest glimmer of plausibility,” there were really whispers of its possibility coming from some of the most credible NBA analysts, including Zach Lowe of ESPN, and Michael Lee of Yahoo!
 Sports, he noted.